NanoBioPhotonics-Strathclyde/M4All/3D Printer Design Files/Build Instructions/Cubes.md

 # Cubes

-The cubes are all printed in the same orientation that they appear on FreeCAD.
+The cubes and lids are all printed in the same orientation that they appear on FreeCAD.
 We print these on our Ultimaker S5 with a layer height of 0.15mm and infill of 80% or more.
-In order to avoid needing to use support material, I also enable bridge settings on Cura with the settings as shown below:
+In order to avoid needing to use support material for the cubes, I also enable bridge settings on Cura with the settings as shown below:

 <img src="https://github.com/NanoBioPhotonics-Strathclyde/M4-MultiModal-Modular-Microscopy/blob/main/Images/BridgeSettings.png" height=425 width=400>